ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 ];
 ```

-Then in `unpackData()` map the data, adding in the image property in the format required:
+Then in `unpack()` map the data, adding in the image property in the format required:

 ```TypeScript
   return data.map(t => ({ ...t, image: `assets/img/${images[t.id - 1]}.jpg` }));